Elena Siemens and MLCS 210 Mappers

 Created as a sample for a student assignment in a cultural studies course, this improvised map depicts some of my personal landmarks in Vancouver.
 Here, the harbour and the Faubourg Paris café appear in close proximity which does not exactly correspond to reality.

 “A part of what makes public art interesting is how it interacts with its immediate environment,” Keri Smith points out in Guerrilla Art (Smith).
 Her prompt “Map of the Area” instructs the reader: “Either draw a map of the area you wish to post in or use an existing map,” indicate “your favourite points of interest on the map – nice place to sit, favourite tree, good burritos, etc.,” and then “Go to your location and hang the map” (Guerrilla Art).
-For our course purposes, I made some modifications to this prompt.
-Among other things, everyone was free to depict any location around the world they choose for their personal reasons.
+For our course purposes, everyone was free to depict any location around the world they choose for their personal reasons.

 Ariana Valacco: “I picked Venice as a city because it is very important to my heritage. […].
 I also find my trips to Venice as significant events in my life as I was exposed to cultural and religious spaces filled with art.”